jgotti1/THIL_Milestone_Project_01/README.md

 # Adventure of Von -2D browser game

 A Adventure girl running 2D browser game where the objective is to move forward then jump and avoiding obstacles to achieve a higher score.
-Once you hit the dobstacle then you will lose the game.
+Once you hit the obstacle then you will lose the game.

 •The game has 3 pages,
   1. Index.html